 Through the hard work of a coalition of people including our board members, volunteers, donors, partners, and staff the YWCA Pasadena-Foothill Valley’s 2019 Girls Rise Leadership Camp was a rousing success.
-22 girls participated in the program over 4 weeks filled with activities that encouraged them to find their power, build their community, explore the culture around them, expand their skills, and look toward their future.
+22 girls participated in the program over 4 weeks.
+Every day was filled with activities that encouraged them to find their power, build their community, explore the culture around them, expand their skills, and look toward their future.

 For the first time in our Girls Rise Leadership Camp, campers had the opportunity to be trained in basic first aid skills.
 Raya from Safety First CPR took the girls through a series of activities including how to perform CPR on adults and infants, bandaging wounds, performing the Heimlich Maneuver, and administering an epipen.